shirokov-lab/DS_projects/README.md

 ## <a name="project4"></a>project_4 - TripAdvisor fake reviews research.
 ### Description:
-There is a TripAdvisor restaurants database which contains lots of interesting for analysis features.
+There is a TripAdvisor restaurants database which contains lots of features that are interesting for analysis.
 It seems like some restaurants be 'boosting' their rating with fake reviews.
 I built a model which predict Restaurant Rating so we can compare my predict and real value.
 In case there is a large difference — we should check if this restaurant's reviews are fair.
 I build and test hypotheses using statistics, do Feature engineering including polynomial features.
 I also create and train regression model and test it with metrics.
 Big preprocessing(missing values, outliers, mistakes) was required as well.
 ### Tools:
 - Python
 - Pandas